-As described in Sec.
-4.1 of the main paper, we quantized the activation just before the cubic operation and the weights of the SE-like modules.
-We followed the fine-tuning scheme of LSQ~\cite{esser2019learned}.
-We used layer-wise learnable step size for 4-bit activation quantization and channel-wise step size for 8-bit weight quantization.
-Symmetric quantization ($Q_N = 2^{b-1}$ and $Q_P = 2^{b-1} - 1$, encoding with $b$ bits) was applied for both.
+As mentioned in Sec.
+5.1 of the main paper, we quantized the weights of the SE-like modules.
+We followed the fine-tuning scheme of learned step size quantization (LSQ)~\cite{esser2019learned}.
+We used channel-wise learnable step size for 8-bit weight quantization and symmetric quantization ($Q_N = 2^{b-1}$ and $Q_P = 2^{b-1} - 1$, encoding with $b$ bits) was applied.

 After the two-stage training, we obtain the conventional BNN with binary convolution blocks and all other real-valued components.
-Then we fine-tuned the BNN model for 90 epochs to apply 4-bit quantization to the activation just before the cubic operation.
-The initial learning rate was 0.0001 and we used a linear learning rate decay scheduler.
-When the SE module is used, additional 5 epochs of fine-tuning were performed with 8-bit SE weights.
-We did not use the weight decay for either fine-tuning.
-The quantization resulted in negligible accuracy loss, and in some cases produced slightly better accuracy.
+When the SE module is used, additional 10 epochs of fine-tuning were performed with 8-bit SE weights.
+The initial learning rate was 1e-4 and we used a linear learning rate decay scheduler.
+We did not use the weight decay for fine-tuning.
+This 8-bit SE weight quantization did not cause accuracy degradation in our experiments.